dsolmann/awesome-youtube-science/README.md

-# Awesome Youtube channels focused on Science - ▶️🧪🧬🔬🔭
+# Awesome Youtube channels on Science - ▶️🧪🧬🔬🔭

 ## How to use it?